-Salers is a traditional, farmhouse, unpasteurised, hard cheese.
-It has a cylinder shape with a hard, brown, natural rind that becomes rough and crusty with age.
-The aroma is very meaty, and the rich yellow interior is redolent of wildflowers, including dandelions, and fresh green grass.
+Salers is a traditional, farmhouse, unpasteurised, semi-hard cheese originating from Salers in the Cantal mountains of the Massif Central, Auvergne, central France.
+It has a cylinder shape with a hard, brown, natural rind that becomes rough and crusty after a maturation period of up to 18 months.
+The aroma is meaty, and the rich yellow interior is redolent of wildflowers, including dandelions and fresh green grass.
 There is an overlying nutty taste and a strong, savoury, raw-onion bite.
 Salers must be made only from the milk of cows that graze on mountain pastures in the summer.
 Generally, Salers is compared to and confused with Cantal cheese.